Sports Endocrine Research

 Our research group has made significant progress in investigating this condition within a population of teenage girls and young adult women.
 In an effort to adapt the treatment model for this disorder, we hope to further elucidate the factors that lead to menstrual dysfunction in some but not all athletes.
 We are also exploring associations of components of the triad with hormone levels, body composition, and bone structure and strength.

 Current research studies are aimed at further investigating:

-Our group has demonstrated that low bone density is prevalent in adolescent girls and boys with anorexia nervosa and is associated with decreased bone turnover.
+Bone Health Study: our group has demonstrated that low bone density is prevalent in adolescent girls and boys with anorexia nervosa and is associated with decreased bone turnover.
 Hormonal alterations that predict low bone density in this disorder include hypogonadism, a nutritionally acquired resistance to growth hormone effects, and high cortisol levels.
 Weight gain and resumption of menses are associated with some improvement in bone parameters, however, residual deficits persist, raising concerns regarding inadequate catch-up and suboptimal peak bone mass acquisition.
 Studies exploring possible therapeutic strategies to improve bone density in teenagers with anorexia nervosa are ongoing.

 Our group has demonstrated that growth hormone and cortisol status are important determinants of visceral fat and cardiometabolic risk in teenagers with obesity.
 We are currently evaluating the effect of low dose growth hormone administration on body composition and cardiometabolic risk in obese adolescent girls.